Le Bristol Hotel Beirut

-Le Bristol was a famous 5 stars luxury hotel located in Verdun, Lebanon at Madame Curie Street, at the heart of Beirut where shopping centres, restaurants and Beirut's business centres are located.
-It was opened in 1951 and was famous for both its architecture and guests it hosted.
-The hotel was closed in 2020.
+The Le Bristol Hotel Beirut was a famous 5-star luxury hotel located in the Verdun neighborhood of Beirut, Lebanon.
+It opened in 1951 and was famous for both its architecture and guests it hosted.
+The hotel closed permanently in 2020.

 History

 Hotel Le Bristol first received guests in 1951.
 The hotel’s first General Manager, Georges al-Rayess, was known for his contribution to the culinary arts and wrote a series of cookbooks that contributed to make the hotel famous for its cuisine.
 Le Bristol hosted the first ice skating rink in Lebanon, and the Arab world, which was later converted into a political meeting area in the seventies.
 During the 15 years Lebanese Civil War, Le Bristol managed to keep its doors opened despite the fights that took place in the capital.
 In 1999, Le Bristol briefly joined The Luxury Collection.
 In 2013, the hotel underwent a major renovation to refresh the building's exterior and interior.
 In June 2015, when the renovation was complete, Le Bristol held a ceremony named "Le Bal de Beyrouth" attended by major figures in Lebanon and in the Middle East.

-The hotel shut down in 2020 because of the impact of the Lebanese economic crisis and the Corona pandemic.
+The hotel closed temporarily on March 16, 2020, due to the COVID-19 pandemic.
+On April 18, 2020, it was announced that the hotel's closure was permanent, due to the combined impact of the Lebanese economic crisis and the pandemic.